 How is this medicine (D-Care 100X) best taken?

-Use D-Care 100X as ordered by your doctor.
+Use D-Care 100X (lidocaine and epinephrine) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot.